-Three research degrees are available: PhD, PhD by Publication, and Master's by Research.
+Three research degrees are available: PhD, PhD by Publication, Master's by Research.
 Full- and part-time options are available.
 Postgraduate research degrees take between one and two years to complete for a Master’s by Research or between three to four years for a full-time PhD.
-The minimum academic requirement for entry to a PhD and Master’s by Research is a UK upper second class undergraduate honours degree, or equivalent.
+The minimum academic requirement for entry to a PhD and a Master’s by Research is a UK upper second class undergraduate honours degree, or equivalent.
 Details of the PhD by Publication, including entry requirements, are on our information pages.

 Studentships are advertised under the Find a PhD in Environmental Sciences tile on the top of this page, including for projects part of the ARIES, Norwich Research Park Biosciences, and SeNSS Doctoral Training Programmes.

 Alternatively, you can apply for a self-funded studentship.
 In your application you will need to nominate a supervisor.
 You should make contact with them to discuss the project before you apply.
 Apply for postgraduate research or use our links in the advertisements for studentships.